More States Opting To 'Robo-Grade' Student Essays By Computer

 "We think we're catching most things now," Carter says, but students are "very creative" and the computer programs are continually being updated to flag different kinds of ruses.

-"In this game of cat and mouse, the vendors have already identified [these] strategy[ies]," says David Shermis, dean and professor at the School of Education at the University of Houston, Clear Lake, who's an expert in automated scoring.
+"In this game of cat and mouse, the vendors have already identified [these] strategy[ies]," says Mark Shermis, dean and professor at the College of Education at the University of Houston, Clear Lake, who's an expert in automated scoring.
 As a safeguard, all essays get not only a score, but also a "confidence" rating.
 "So those essays will be scored with 'low confidence,' and [the computer] will say 'please have a human have a look at this,'" he says.

 Critics of robo-grading also worry it will change the way teachers teach.
 "If teachers are being evaluated on how well their students perform on [standardized tests that are machine-graded] and schools are being evaluated on how well they test, then teachers are going to be teaching to the test," says Perelman.
 And teachers will be teaching students to produce the wrong thing."

-'The facts are secondary'
+"The facts are secondary"

 Indeed, being a good writer is not the same thing as being a "higher-scoring GRE essay writer," says Orion Taraban, executive director of Stellar GRE, a tutoring company in San Francisco.